Products and Services

 Our flexible approach means schools can offer every stage of the Cambridge Global Perspectives programme, or just focus on specific stages.
 Progression through the different stages enables skills to be developed by revisiting and engaging with concepts at deeper levels and in different contexts.

-Our new Cambridge Lower Secondary Global Perspectives programme for learners aged 11 to 14 years is available for first teaching in 2018.
+Cambridge Lower Secondary Global Perspectives programme is typically for learners aged 11 to 14 years.

 This programme leads seamlessly from primary, building on learner development, but can also be offered separately.